ACT Government Domestic and Family Violence Training Strategy

 In early 2020, in response to COVID-19, the Managers face-to-face training was revised to include online, and blended approaches to delivery.
 Directorates will begin or continue training their staff in 2021.

 What is next?

 - The ACT Government Domestic and Family Violence Training Strategy is a continuing strategy.
-Upcoming milestones for the Strategy include the adaptation of training materials to meet COVID-19 restrictions and the delivery of specific training to frontline staff.

 - The build of capability through the Training Strategy is intended to extend beyond ACT Government employees to the non-government sector and community partners.
 The ACT Government will develop an approach to support the non-government sector to engage in similar training.